MozART group

-The MozART group is a cabaret and comedy string quartet based in Warsaw, Poland, known for its unique approach of classical music.
+The MozART group (Polish: Grupa MoCarta) is a cabaret and comedy string quartet based in Warsaw, Poland, known for its unique approach to classical music.
 The MozART group is a frequent TV guest including international galas and concerts.

 Awards and recognition

 The quartet received prestigious prizes like the Grand Prix of the XVIII Festival of Satire and Comedy in Lidzbark; "Pingwin z brazu" (the Bronze Penguin) – the prize given by the cabaret community of Zielona Gora, an informal capitol of Polish cabaret and two Golden Troughs at the Ryjek Festival in Rybnik/Poland.
 In July 2010 the MozART group was awarded a special prize from the Ministry of Culture of the Republic of Poland for outstanding achievements and 15 years on stage.
 The 31st European Humor Festival GAGY in Slovakia awarded the MozART group with the 2011 Grand Prix.
-In March 2013 the MozART group was awarded all three main prizes at the 10th "Festival des Artes Burlesques" in St.Etienne/France: the Grand Prix of the Jury, the Audience Award and the Press Award.
+In March 2013 the MozART group was awarded all three main prizes at the 10th "Festival des Arts Burlesques" in St.Etienne/France: the Grand Prix of the Jury, the Audience Award and the Press Award.

 A notable act is Jaślar playing Georges Bizet's "Habanera" from Carmen by simultaneously playing the tune with left hand pizzicato, singing the soprano part, playing the rhythm with a ping pong ball on a paddle and balancing on one leg.

-On December 11th, 2021 the MozART group performed for the 150th time in Paris within six years.
+On December 11, 2021, the MozART group performed for the 150th time in Paris within six years.
 This time at the Bobino Theater in Montparnasse.
 The quartet is the first Polish artist in history to have given such a large number of concerts in France's capital.